-On Thursday 15 November at Sydney Town Hall, American economist, Nobel laureate and lifelong champion for global economic justice, Professor Joseph Stiglitz, will accept the 2018 Sydney Peace Prize.
-Tickets are available here
+On Thursday 15 November at Sydney Town Hall, American economist, Nobel laureate and lifelong champion for global economic justice, Professor Joseph Stiglitz, received the 2018 Sydney Peace Prize.

 Inequality is created

 Today’s gilded age of the 1% is undermining the future of the 99% – a haunting reality and powerful concept pioneered by 2018 Sydney Peace Prize recipient Professor Joseph Stiglitz.
 Whilst political leaders have long preferred to speak about inequality “in quiet rooms in hushed tones”, Stiglitz has been sounding the alarm since the 1960s.

 Inequality is one of the biggest challenges our world faces today.
 Around the world, the gap between the rich and poor is spiralling out of control.
 It is growing wider each year.
 Oxfam recently reported that 82 percent of all growth in global wealth in the last year went to the top 1 percent, whilst the bottom half of humanity saw no increase at all.

 In Stiglitz’s words: “Wealth begets power, which begets more wealth“.

 Our economic system is broken: and the concentration of wealth, resources and power in the hands of the 1% leaves many behind whilst big business and wealthy individuals benefit.
 This is an epidemic of exploitation, removing us further and further away from the just, equal and sustainable world we are working towards.

 While this system is unfair, it is not accidental or inevitable.
 As 2018 Sydney Peace Prize recipient Professor Joseph Stiglitz says, inequality is created.
 It is the result of deliberate policy choices by people in power.
 This also means that a solution is not out of reach: our governments can act decisively to end the inequality crisis if they choose to do so.